brannala/BA3/doc/BA3Manual.md

 the ﬁle myout.txt and using the input ﬁle myin.txt.
 Some options such as the option specifying the number of iterations, `-i`, take parameter values while others such as `-v` do not.
-Parameter values should follow the option speciﬁer and may, or may not, be separated from the option speciﬁer by a space or an `=` sign.
+Parameter values should follow the option speciﬁer and may, or may not, be separated from the option speciﬁer by a space.
 For example, the following are all equivalent ways to specify 1, 000, 000 iterations:
 ```
 ./BA3 -i1000000 myin.txt
 ./BA3 -i 1000000 myin.txt
-./BA3 -i=1000000 myin.txt
+./BA3 -i  1000000 myin.txt
 ```
 Table 1 lists all the command line options with a brief description of their parameters and effects.
 Each option is described in detail in the remainder of this section.
 Following Unix